hardiksa/torqueOLD/docs/users/wallets/ledger.md

 ### Known issues

 - The denomination displayed as `ETH` when importing the wallet because we are using the Ethereum app.
-- If you have Metamask correctly configured, the balance on the extension will be displayed as `EVMOS`, but on the Ledger device it will be displayed as `ETH`.
+- If you have Metamask correctly configured, the balance on the extension will be displayed as `TORQUE`, but on the Ledger device it will be displayed as `ETH`.

 ::: warning
 **IMPORTANT:** Make sure you are on the correct network before signing any transaction!